 - If it expects not to send or receive any more data in the near future, and in this case, it can provide its preference to transition out of RRC_CONNECTED where this indication may express its preferred RRC state, or alternately, it may cancel an earlier indicated preference to transition out of RRC_CONNECTED;

 - If it prefers (not) to be provisioned with reference time information;

+- If it prefers to leave the network for Multi-USIM purpose;

+- If it wants to include assistance information for setup or release of gaps for Multi-USIM purpose;

 - The list of frequencies affected by IDC problems (see clause 23.4 of TS 36.300 [2]).
 NOTE: Only the Frequency Division Multiplexing (FDM) solution as defined for E-UTRA in clause 23.4 of TS 36.300 [2] is used in NR.
 The requirements on RRM/RLM/CSI measurements in different phases of IDC interference defined in TS 36.300 [2] are applicable except that for NR serving cell, the requirements in TS 38.133 [13] and TS 38.101-1 [18], TS 38.101-2 [35], TS 38.101-3 [36] apply.